Son of woman allegedly killed by fugitive Casey White starts fundraiser for car wash owner - NewsBreak

 The business owner went above and beyond, Williams said.
 Stinson didn’t just tow the truck, he did a little digging on his own and called the police with the tip.

 “I was really nervous because with a Tennessee plate, and I’d already heard that the SUV was abandoned in Tennessee,” Stinson said.
-“I kind of slowly walked up to the truck and glanced, thinking somebody could be in it.”AUDIO: Vicky White called 911 before crash
+“I kind of slowly walked up to the truck and glanced, thinking somebody could be in it.”Officials push for pandemic funding ahead of possible COVID surge

 The truck wasn’t reported stolen so police couldn’t do much, but Stinson didn’t give up.
 He reviewed security footage and spotted White.